Stories from the Hood, Part Five – The Tunnel

 We homo sapiens are a species of hunters.
 Civilized and primitive societies alike have a need to satiate this instinct.
 The primal response to spotting and stalking a butterfly with net in hand is not all that different from chasing a buffalo down.
 Having but one chance to swoop it up, with perfect technique, produces a momentary high that is addicting.
 These days, I don’t act out my hunter instincts with butterfly hunting but do so through photography.
 In lieu of a net, I use my camera to catch the spirit of things around me.
 The camera is often thought of as hunting with such gun-like terms as loading the camera, shooting, a shot, snapshot, machine gunning, trophy shots, pistol grips and flash guns.
 When I go for a walk with camera in hand, it is much like going on a butterfly safari with my net.
 I am out to capture spirit in my camera and bring it back.
 As an artist/hunter, my studio walls abound with a mix of specimens from nature and photographic works, all for study and inspiration.

-Photography (Latin for“light drawing”) is the interaction between light and light-sensitive materials.
+Photography (Greek for“light drawing”) is the interaction between light and light-sensitive materials.
 On one hand, it is little more than that; but on the other hand, light is the most magical element in the universe.
 Catching light with a camera is nothing less than a miraculous phenomenon.
 As a photographer, going for a walk is always a submersive experience into the realm of light.
 Always aware of the qualities of light, I visualize in my mind’s eye what kind of photograph the light around me might render.
 I am always notating the way certain kinds of light might manifest in an image and create a feeling that emanates from within the photograph.
 There is always one place on my walk that stops me in my tracks to simply admire the light.
 That place is the tunnel.

 Underpasses like these have a special way in which they transform light.
 Like a tube, the sunlight enters from both ends rather than coming from above, as we are accustomed to.
 Any given point in the tunnel offers different lighting options.
 Shadows follow suit with the light as they dramatically define and fall obliquely off forms onto the simple concrete wall background.
 When I approach the tunnel with my camera, it is like checking out my “light trap” to see if anything is inside it today to harvest with my camera.